 Expats moving to Bermuda will find an island as like paradise as one can imagine.
-The tiny North Atlantic island is just 20 square miles (54 square kilometres) in size and those moving there will find that nowhere is further than a mile from the ocean.
-The sea is characterised by a turquoise clarity washing across the pink sand, and the island makes for an idyllic tourist and expat destination.
+The tiny North Atlantic island is just 20 square miles (54 square kilometres) in size.
+Those moving there will find that they're never further than a mile from the ocean.
+The sea is characterised by a turquoise clarity washing across the pink sand.
+The island makes for an idyllic tourist and expat destination.

 The culture of Bermuda is a blend of British, Caribbean and American influences.
 Manners are highly rated and the population is generally friendly and welcoming.
-Crime rates are low, though when there is violence it is widely reported.
+Crime rates are low, though when there is violence it's widely reported.

 The cost of living in Bermuda is high.
 Aside from small-scale farming of fruit, vegetables and corn, most foodstuffs are imported and the duties passed on to the consumer.
 To balance this, pay scales are higher and there are favourable tax regulations.
 When negotiating a remuneration package, expats should bear in mind that household expenses in Bermuda may be far higher than in their home country.

 The standard of education in Bermuda is high, with free provision of primary school education and government-funded secondary schools.
 Most expats use private schooling and there is a choice of several schools for 11- to 18-year-olds.
-It is also quite common for teenage children to be educated abroad.
-Bermuda College provides vocational training in limited subjects but there is no university on the island.
+It's also quite common for teenage children to be educated abroad.
+Bermuda College provides vocational training in limited subjects, but there's no university on the island.